moneerrifai/emma-rifai/content/pages/research.md

       *   “Digital Waistlands: Pro-Ana Communities, Religion, and Embodiment.”
-      Journal of Religion, Media, and Digital Culture9 (2020): 207-227.
+      Journal of Religion, Media, and Digital Culture 9 (2020): 207-227.

       *   “Weighty Matter(s): Religion, Secularism, and American Weight Loss Culture.”
-Religion Compass14:2 (February 2020): 1-10.
+Religion Compass 14:2 (February 2020): 1-10.

-      *   “Spreading the Religion of Thinness from California to Calcutta:A Critical Feminist Postcolonial Analysis” with Michelle Lelwica andJenna McNallie.Journal of Feminist Studies in Religion24:1 (Spring 2009):20-41.(Published under Emma Hoglund.
+      *   “Spreading the Religion of Thinness from California to Calcutta: A Critical Feminist Postcolonial Analysis” with Michelle Lelwica and Jenna McNallie.
+Journal of Feminist Studies in Religion 24:1 (Spring 2009):20-41.
+(Published under Emma Hoglund.

       ##### Textbook Entries